NGIOproject/PMTutorial/README.md

-# SC20 Practical Persistent Memory Programming
+# SC21 Practical Persistent Memory Programming: PMDK and DAOS
-This repository contains the slides and exercises for the SC20 tutorial on practical  persistent memory programming.
+This repository contains the slides and exercises for the SC21 tutorial on Practical Persistent Memory Programming: PMDK and DAOS.

 This contains material contributed from a number of authors and organsations, including:

 * Adrian Jackson, EPCC
-* Javier Conejero, BSC
+* Johann Lombardi, Intel
-* Rosa Badia, BSC
+* Mohamad Chaarawi, Intel

 ## Timetable